Types of Libraries for Genealogy Research (and What to Look for in Each)

 6. State Libraries and Archives

-7. Other Special Libraries and Archives
+7. Other Special Types of Libraries and Archives

 Some special libraries and archives examples include: